Technologic101/ImagineUI/chainlit.md

-# ImagineUI
+# Welcome to ImagineUI Design Assistant! 👋

-Welcome!
-I'm here to help you imagine a new design.
+I'm here to help you find the perfect design style for your website.
+I can:

+1. 🎨 Discuss your design preferences and requirements
+2. 🔍 Find similar designs from CSS Zen Garden
+3. 💡 Provide design inspiration and suggestions

-## How to use:
+## How to use

-1. Describe the style you're looking for
+1. Describe your desired design style
-2. We'll discuss the design elements and requirements
-3. Add your html structure
+2. I'll ask follow-up questions to understand your needs
-3. When ready, type "!generate" to create the CSS
+3. When ready, I'll show you matching designs
-4. I'll provide the CSS and we can make adjustments

-Let's create something beautiful!
+4. We can refine the search based on your feedback

+Just start chatting and tell me what kind of design you're looking for!